fikrisyahid/javascript-tinkering/promise-vs-promiseall/README.md

 # Promise VS Promise All
-Promise in JavaScript works sequentially.
+`Await promise` in JavaScript works asynchronously.
 It means that if you have 2 promises, the second promise will be executed after the first promise is resolved.

 But what if you want to execute all promises at the same time?
 You can use `Promise.all()` to do that.